scorpido74/azure-docs.nl-nl/articles/azure-monitor/platform/alerts-metric-overview.md

 > [!NOTE]
 >
-> In een metrische waarschuwings regel waarmee meerdere bronnen worden bewaakt, is slechts één voor waarde toegestaan.
+> In een metrische waarschuwingsregel die meerdere resources controleert is slechts één voorwaarde toegestaan.

 ## <a name="typical-latency"></a>Normale latentie